-The floating docks and boat slips are only for PRIMARY MEMBERS (without TENANTS), CO-MEMBERS and TENANTS (and their GUESTS) in good standing who rent or lease them from the ASSOCIATION.
-Only one (1) leased or rented slip or one (1) party dock is allowed per unit at one time.
-Reference section 5.07.02)
+The Floating Docks and Boat Slips are only for PRIMARY MEMBERS (without TENANTS), CO-MEMBERS and TENANTS (and their GUESTS) in good standing who rent or lease them from the ASSOCIATION.
+Only one (1) leased or rented slip or one (1) party dock is allowed per MEMBER/TENANT at one time.

 If an unauthorized person utilizes a floating dock or boat slip, their watercraft may be towed in addition to any citation issued.
-(Refer to Section 5.07.02 for rental information and restrictions)
+Reference Sections 5.07.02 and 5.07.03 for lease and rental information and use requirements.